billythedummy/simpledex/README.md

 Other options:

 - having fees scale with time passed.
 May introduce perverse incentive of matchers waiting for max amount of time before matching.

-### Revival attacks on closed offer accounts or holding accounts by griefing matchers

-Options:

-- ignore.
-Takes around 2000 SOL to completely block a pubkey from a market by revival attacking all possible 65536 offer and holding accounts for a token pair.
-Just have to wait for v1.9.0 to drop.
-- check that only other match instructions can follow a match instruction in a transaction.
-- handle zeroed out accounts.
-Only works for offer accounts because spl token initializeAccount is permissionless.